hettlage/pytest-db-content/docs/quickstart.rst

 Quickstart
 ==========

-This quickstart uses a simple library for archiving books to illustrate how pytest-db-content can be used to facilitate tests that need a database.
-It assumes that you have already installed the pytest-db-content package.
+This quickstart guide uses a simple library for archiving books to illustrate how pytest-db-content can be used to facilitate tests that need a database.
+It assumes that you have already :doc:`installed <installation>` the pytest-db-content package.

 Setting up the database
 -----------------------